 How much alcohol constitutes “moderate” will depend on many factors, including your weight, height and muscle mass, but it’s generally good practice to have fewer than three standard drinks and avoid having a drink every day.

 Alcohol is only one of the common contributors to snoring, but it’s an important one to keep under control, especially during the silly season.
-If you’d like to know more about lifestyle factors and treatments for snoring, come in for a free consultation with one of our doctors or nurses.
+If you’d like to know more about lifestyle factors and treatments for snoring, come in for a consultation with one of our doctors or nurses.